Exploring Diversity-based Active Learning for 3D Object Detection in Autonomous Driving: Methodology

-Existing AV datasets comprise multimodal data including images, point clouds and GPS/IMU data.
-The multimodal data is complementary to each other and how to combine multimodal measurements in a principled manner for robust detection has attracted much attention from the AV community.
-While most works focus on fusing image and point cloud data for 3D object detection\cite{chen2017multi, Vora_2020_CVPR}, we are interested in exploiting the GPS/IMU data for active learning of 3D object detectors.
+Existing AV datasets comprise multimodal data including images, point clouds, and GPS/IMU data.
+The multimodal data is complementary to each other, and how to combine multimodal measurements in a principled manner for robust detection has attracted much attention from the AV community.
+While most works focus on fusing image and point cloud data for 3D object detection \cite{chen2017multi, Vora_2020_CVPR}, we are interested in exploiting the GPS/IMU data for active learning of 3D object detectors.

 The GPS/IMU system provides accurate location information for the vehicle.
-Intuitively, different location traversed by the autonomous vehicle corresponds to different scenes and visual content, and by enforcing diversity in the location of the selected samples, we can obtain a diverse set of samples covering different object categories without relying on a good feature extractor.
+Intuitively, different locations traversed by the autonomous vehicle correspond to different scenes and visual content, and by enforcing diversity in the location of the selected samples, we can obtain a diverse set of samples covering different object categories without relying on a good feature extractor.
 This motivates us to design a spatial diversity objective for the k-Center optimization.
-Furthermore, we observe that an autonomous driving vehicle may visit the same place at different timings for data collection, and the data collected at the same location but different timings vary in traffic and weather conditions.
+Furthermore, we observe that an autonomous driving vehicle may visit the same place at different times for data collection, and the data collected at the same location but different times vary in traffic and weather conditions.
 We thus propose to enforce diversity in temporal space to complement the spatial diversity for optimal sample selection.
-We detail the definition of the proposed spatial and temporal diversity objectives in the following.
+Finally, image-wise feature characterizes the visual patterns in a scene and selecting visually diverse scenes to annotate provides additional guarantees on selecting diverse samples.
+In the following of this section, we provide more detailed definitions of the proposed spatial, temporal and feature diversity objectives.

-\textbf{Spatial Diversity Objective} As the multi-modal sensors are synchronized during data collection, each sample in $\set{S}_u$ is associated with a spatial location.
-Denoting the location of sample $\vect{x}_i$ as $loc(\vect{x}_i)$, we measure the spatial distance between two samples by manifold distance.
-Specifically, we first build a KNN graph with adjacency matrix $\matr{W}\in R^{(N_l+N_u) \times (N_l+N_u)}$ defined as below,
+\textbf{Spatial Diversity Objective}: As the multi-modal sensors are synchronized during data collection, each sample in $\set{S}_u$ is associated with a spatial location.
+Denoting the location of sample $\matr{x}_i$ as $loc(\matr{x}_i)$, we measure the spatial distance between two samples by manifold distance.
+Specifically, we first build a KNN graph with a distance matrix $\matr{D}\in \mathbb{R}^{(N_l+N_u) \times (N_l+N_u)}$ defined as follows:

 where $NN_k(\cdot)$ is the set of k-nearest neighbors for a sample in the Euclidean space.
-The spatial distance between $\vect{x}_i$ and $\vect{x}_j$ is then defined as their shortest path on the KNN graph.
+The spatial distance between $\matr{x}_i$ and $\matr{x}_j$ is then defined as their shortest path on the KNN graph.
 This problem can be efficiently solved by Dijkstra's algorithm:

 For samples collected from different areas, e.g. one sample collected from Singapore vs. another collected from Boston, we define the spatial distance as a large constant.